andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

 }
 ```

-##### Internal Namespace {#langInternalNamespace}
+##### Internal Namespace

-An internal namespace contains private services and the non canonical datamodel, i.e. internal parts
-of the infrastructure the may change frequently.
-Datatypes declared in an internal namespace are being
-considered noncanonical.
-Services defined in an internal namespace should be marked e[private].
-An internal
-namespace is declared like this:
+An internal namespace contains private services and the non canonical datamodel, i.e. internal parts of the infrastructure the may change frequently.
+Datatypes declared in an internal namespace are being considered noncanonical.
+Services defined in an internal namespace should be marked `private`.
+An internal namespace is declared like this:

 Example:
 ```ServiceDSL